Chicken sandwich: Hot or fried chicken

-Chicken salad sandwich

-Chicken salad served between slices of bread is a chicken sandwich variation seen both in North America and elsewhere.
+Burger King introduced its grilled chicken sandwich in 1990, and was the first major fast-food chain to do so.
+Other notable vendors of similar fried chicken sandwiches include Bojangles, Jollibee, McDonalds, KFC, Popeyes, Shake Shack, Wingstop, and Zaxbys.
+Today, most major fast food, fast casual and casual dining chains feature some variation of a fried chicken sandwich, even at fast food restaurants where chicken is not a specialty.
+The Atlantic attribute the appeal of the sandwiches to chicken being a "relatively bland meat" that has an appealing texture when fried, and which can be combined with different dressings.

+In 2019, competition for market share in the United States (characterised as the "chicken sandwich wars") demonstrably impacted the fast casual and quick-service restaurant industry.
+This competition has coincided with a significant rise in the prevalence of fried chicken sandwiches on menus nationwide.
+As of 2024, 47% of restaurant menus feature fried chicken sandwiches, compared to 41% for burgers.
+This represents a 10% increase for fried chicken sandwiches from 2020 to 2021.
+While burgers may still hold the overall popularity edge, the increasing presence of fried chicken sandwiches on menus was seen as suggesting a growing consumer demand.

+The term chicken burger can refer to cooked ground chicken patties.

 Regional varieties

 Ireland

-In Ireland, the popular chicken fillet roll is a baguette filled with a spicy or plain Southern-fried breaded chicken fillet and a mayonnaise and/or butter spread.
+In Ireland, the popular chicken fillet roll is a baguette filled with a spicy or plain Southern-fried breaded chicken fillet and A mayonnaise and/or butter spread.

+Japan

+The Katsu-sando is a sandwich that consists of two slices of milk bread with a Japanese-style cutlet in between; while most commonly made with tonkatsu (pork cutlet), it may also be made with chicken cutlet.

 Canada

-The hot chicken sandwich or simply "hot chicken" (French: sandwich chaud au poulet) is a chicken sandwich covered with gravy eaten with utensils.
-The sandwich is sometimes served with green peas It is especially popular in Quebec and is often considered one of the province's staple dishes.
+The hot chicken sandwich or simply "hot chicken" is a chicken sandwich covered with gravy eaten with utensils.
+The sandwich is sometimes served with green peas.
+It is especially popular in Quebec and is often considered one of the province's staple dishes.
 Since it is so commonly found in eateries of Quebec (Rôtisserie St-Hubert, Valentine, e.g.) and less seen outside the province, many Québécois regard it as a part of Quebec cuisine and believe it to have originated in the province.
 This combination of chicken, gravy, and peas is known by its own term: galvaude, seen in poutine galvaude.

 The sandwich is also found in small diners in the Canadian Maritimes and throughout the Southeastern United States.

 The sandwich was a working-class dish already common and well established in North American cuisine by the early 1900s and featured on the food menus of pharmacists and druggists of the time.
 Due to its ease of preparation and its minimal costs, the sandwich was also widely served in the mess halls and cafeterias of the mid-1900s.

 This style of sandwich often makes use of leftovers from a previous meal.
 Substituting turkey for the chicken would make a hot turkey sandwich and substituting roast beef makes a variety of the roast beef sandwich.